-"All schools must, first of all, explore and exhaust the possibility of utilising the existing funds/ reserves to meet any shortfall in payment of salary and allowances, as a consequence of increase in the salary and allowance of the employees.
+"All Schools must, first of all, explore and exhaust the possibility of utilising the existing funds/ reserves to meet any shortfall in payment of salary and allowances, as a consequence of increase in the salary and allowance of the employees.
 A part of the reserve fund which has not been utilised for years together may also be used to meet the shortfall before proposing a fee increase."

-AND WHEREAS, in the light of above evaluation which is based on the provisions of DSEA, 1973, DSER, 1973, guidelines, orders and circulars issued from time to time by this Directorate, it was recommended by the team of Chartered Accountants along with certain financial and other observations that the sufficient funds are available with the school to carry out its operations for the academic session 2018-19.
-Accordingly, the fee increase proposal of the school may be rejected.
+WHEREAS, in the light of above evaluation which is based on the provisions of DSEA, 1973, DSER, 1973, guidelines, orders and circulars issued from time to time by this Directorate, it was recommended by the team of Chartered Accountants that though certain financial observations noted (appropriate financial impact of which has been taken on the fund position of the school) and certain other observation were also noted (appropriate instructions against which have been given in this order), the fee increase proposal of the school may be accepted.